uviclibraries/gen-ai-research/2-prompt-inter.md

 - Start a new chat, then: `I teach Grade 4.
 Generate a 60-minute lesson on local weather with a 30-minute hands-on activity.`
 - Format: `Objectives, Materials, Steps with times, Assessment, Differentiation.`
 - Follow-up: `Provide step-by-step student instructions for the activity at a Grade 4 reading level.`
-- Add acceptance criteria: `The plan must fit 60 minutes total, list 3 materials only, and include one formative check.`
+- Add Definitions of Done: `The plan must fit 60 minutes total, list 3 materials only, and include one formative check.`

 **D. Pattern remix (make a reusable prompt)
 Pick a topic you actually care about (course, work, hobby).
 Copy/paste and fill blanks: